 What you need for the tarator sauce:

-- Heat the oven to 375F.
-Line a loaf pan with parchment paper.
+Heat the oven to 375F.
+Line a baking pan with parchment paper.

-- While the loaf is baking you can make the sauce.
+While the falafel are baking you can make the sauce.

 What you need: